 TMJ treatment in Rockville varies from a simple bite adjustment, splint therapy and in certain disorders a surgical correction of the TM joint or the jaws may be required.
 Since the jaw joint and the teeth are interdependent it is necessary to take molds of the teeth and mount them on a device called an articulator, which simulates the bite relationship between the upper and lower jaw.

-Also, if you search ‘TMJ/TMD treatment near me in Rockville’ or other surrounding locations including Rockville Pike, New Mark Commons, Bethesda, Rockville Town Square, then the dentists at Joseph M. Boesch, DDS are the best choice for you.
+Also, if you search ‘TMJ/TMD treatment near you in Rockville’ or other surrounding locations including Rockville Pike, New Mark Commons, Bethesda, Rockville Town Square, Maryland then the dentists at Joseph M. Boesch, DDS are the best choice for you.
 Book an appointment now!